FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step05_solidity/README.md

 Solidity is a language that is very smiliar to C++ or most backend languages, and like those languguages it has functions, variable Types,enums and such.
 Followin is the structure of a solidity Smart Contract.
 A Solidity Contracts file has the extension *.sol (*being filename)
 ```
-// SPDX-License-Identifier: GPL-3.0 //License for the code <what someone can or cannot do with this code>
+// SPDX-License-Identifier: GPL-3.0 //License for the code

 pragma solidity >=0.8.2 <0.9.0; //version of soldity used